D.J. Moore Player Prop Bets for NFL Week 14 | Carolina vs. Atlanta 12/12/2021

 - Moore has been the target of 27.2% (112 total) of his team's 412 passing attempts this season.

-- Moore (10 red zone targets) has been the recipient of 27.8% of his team's 36 red zone pass attempts.
+- With 10 targets in the red zone this season, Moore has been on the receiving end of 27.8% of his team's 36 red zone pass attempts.

+- The Panthers, who rank 25th in the NFL in points scored, have dropped back to pass 55.3% of the time while opting for the ground attack 44.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Falcons.